 It’s also important to note that this is an ongoing process, and though it’s important to go through it in a more structured way periodically so that you’re able to walk away with this “final” version of your brand inspiration board, you’ll likely also want to continue to add to that original Pinterest board as you come across more imagery that fits with your brand style.

-Now that we’ve spent the time creating our own brand inspiration board, we’re ready for the final part of developing a visual strategy, which we’ll be covering next week in the final instalment of this series.
+Now that we’ve spent the time creating our own brand inspiration board, we’re ready for the final part of developing a visual strategy, which we’ll be covering in the next post in the final instalment of this series.
 We’ll go over how to translate what you’ve discovered in these first two steps into an actionable strategy, how to use your inspiration to define your brand style and story, the various elements of a brand strategy, and where (and how) the details might show up.